Configure Your Java build & deploy pipeline

 .deployignore

-Add a .deployignore file to the root of your project and specify which files and folders Zerops should ignore during deploy.
-The syntax is the same as of a .gitignore file.
+Add a .deployignore file to the root of your project to specify which files and folders Zerops should ignore during deploy.
+The syntax follows the same pattern format as .gitignore.

 .deployignore file also works with zcli service deploy command.